This post may contain affiliate links, please see the privacy policy for details.

 • Drain then rinse the beans then put them a large mixing bowl.
 Fill with water until the beans are covered.
 Add olive oil, red wine vinegar, rosemary, chopped shallot, and salt.
 Refrigerate for one hour.

 • Add tuna to a bowl and toss with a pinch of salt, pepper, and minced garlic.
 Use a fork and gently press the tuna to flake.
-Cover, then Refrigerate for 15 minutes to cool.
+Cover, then refrigerate for 15 minutes to cool.

 • Drain the beans and discard the liquid.
 Combine the beans with the tuna, arugula, shallot, and basil in a bowl.
+Serve immediately.

 Nutrition